 Welcome back to womens online Bible study!
-We begin our first week reading One in a Million and the topic of deliverance.
-Many times during womens online Bible study we are asked “what is deliverance?”
-And that’s a great question.
-Because there is so much confusion today about biblical deliverance.
-So this week during in our study of deliverance, you will read about shackles and locks from a biblical perspective.
+We begin our first week reading One in a Million: Journey to Your Promised Land by Priscilla Shirer and the topic of deliverance.
+This week in womens online Bible study we learned about deliverance.
+We had some great conversatioins because there is so much confusion today about biblical deliverance.
+And we read about shackles and locks from a biblical perspective.

 Before God’s chosen people could hope to enter the land promised to them, the shackle had to break.
 It held them back from entering the abundance God planned for them. -Priscilla Shirer

-During this womens Bible study from Priscilla Shirer, we find helpful resources.
+During this womens online Bible study, we find helpful resources.
 The many references to the Bible are helpful to understand deliverance.
 Sometimes, the temptation to sin appears to have benefits.
 We see evidence of this in celebrity lifestyles, gossip columns, and national news.
 While sin can be intentional or unintentional, the consequence of sin might include: